neoforged/.github/primers/1.22/index.md

     - `VertexFormat$Mode#POINTS` - A vertex mode that draws points.
     - `VertexFormatElement#LINE_WIDTH` - A vertex element that takes in one float representing the width.
 - `com.mojang.math`
+    - `OctahedralGroup`
+        - `BLOCK_ROT_*` - Constants representing the block rotations.
-    - `OctahedralGroup#permutation` - Returns the symmetric group.
+        - `permutation` - Returns the symmetric group.
+    - `Quadrant#fromXYZAngles` - Gets the octahedral group that represents the three quadrant rotations.
     - `SymmetricGroup3#inverse` - Returns the inverse group.
 - `net.minecraft`
     - `SharedConstants`